rust-lang/a-mir-formality/book/src/case-study.md

 }
 ```

-We don't currently have type-checking logic in formality but, if we did, type-checking this function would require copying `t` and hence proving that:
+We don't currently have type-checking logic in Formality
+but, if we did, type-checking this function would require copying `t` and hence proving that:

 ```
 forall<T> {